sparks-alec/vox31-demo/cable.md

 ⬜️ White | 75'
 🟨 Yellow | 100'

-Color is indicated via colored electrical tape wraps on both ends of all cables.
+Length is indicated via colored electrical tape wraps on both ends of all cables.
 In addition, most cables are also labeled with a printed heat shrink wrap.

 # Terminology
 The Vox31 follows the recommendation of the Professional Audio Manufacturers Alliance (PAMA) for the term "Plug" to refer to the version of a connector with pins and "Socket" to refer to the other.
 Other recommendations can be found at www.tinyurl.com/PAMA-NN-Guide.